MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 There are two types of alignment:

-- With **Marker alignment** (recommended), you attach a printed marker to a physical object in the real world.
-After creating the guide, to align the guide in the real world, you gaze at the marker using the HoloLens.
+- With **marker alignment** (recommended), you attach a printed marker to a physical object in the real world.
+After creating the guide, to align the guide in the real world, you gaze at the marker using HoloLens.

-- With **Manual alignment**, you import a 3D representation (such as a CAD model or scanned model), and then lay that representation, called a “digital twin”, directly over a physical object in the real world.
+- With **manual alignment**, you import a 3D representation (such as a CAD model or scanned model), and then lay that representation, called a “digital twin”, directly over a physical object in the real world.
 After creating the guide, to align it in the real world, you use a gesture.